LuHaofan/SRTP/README.md

 * 4fscaler: standardize the parameters.
 The param specification is the same as the nnmodel4f_predK

 ## Plot specification
+* Include the data plot and error plot
+* The basic setting diagram: the shape of neural network and Finite Element model

 ## Data specification
+* Include the test file and results.

+## Document specification
+* Include the midterm report, final report and starting report